allysonsilva/estudos/Swift/DOC.md

 }
 ```

+The  `AudioChannel`  structure defines two stored type properties to support its functionality.
+The first,  `thresholdLevel`, defines the maximum threshold value an audio level can take.
+This is a constant value of  `10`  for all  `AudioChannel`  instances.
+If an audio signal comes in with a higher value than  `10`, it will be capped to this threshold value (as described below).

+The second type property is a variable stored property called  `maxInputLevelForAllChannels`.
+This keeps track of the maximum input value that has been received by  _any_  `AudioChannel`  instance.
+It starts with an initial value of  `0`.

+The  `AudioChannel`  structure also defines a stored instance property called  `currentLevel`, which represents the channel’s current audio level on a scale of  `0`  to  `10`.

+The  `currentLevel`  property has a  `didSet`  property observer to check the value of  `currentLevel`  whenever it is set.
+This observer performs two checks:

+-   If the new value of  `currentLevel`  is greater than the allowed  `thresholdLevel`, the property observer caps  `currentLevel`  to  `thresholdLevel`.
+-   If the new value of  `currentLevel`  (after any capping) is higher than any value previously received by  _any_  `AudioChannel`  instance, the property observer stores the new  `currentLevel`  value in the  `maxInputLevelForAllChannels`  type property.

 Você pode usar a estrutura `AudioChannel` para criar dois novos canais de áudio `leftChannel` e `rightChannel`, para representar os níveis de áudio de um sistema de som estéreo:

 ```swift